faister/connectedfactory/doc/transparentgw.md

 # Connecting OPC UA Publishers as leaf devices through an Azure IoT Edge Transparent Gateway

-This IoTtutorial provides you step-by-step instructions about how to setup and connect your OPC UA Publishers as leaf devices to an IoT Edge transparent gateway device.
+This tutorial provides you step-by-step instructions about how to setup and connect your OPC UA Publishers as leaf devices to an IoT Edge transparent gateway device.

 ## First steps